Advanced Biologics Treatment for Severe Asthma

-Biologic therapies are unique in that they target a specific antibody, inflammatory molecule, or cell receptor, so an asthma patient may respond more favorably to one type of biologic over another.
-Where patients with moderate-to-severe asthma would otherwise experience frequent symptoms, biologics have been shown to decrease the frequency of asthma exacerbations, requiring less emergency room visits, less hospitalizations, and fewer interventions with oral steroids.
+Asthma biologic therapies are unique in that they target a specific antibody, inflammatory molecule, or cell receptor, so an asthma patient may respond more favorably to one type of biologic over another.
+Where patients with moderate-to-severe asthma would otherwise experience frequent symptoms, biologic therapies have been shown to decrease the frequency of asthma exacerbations, requiring less emergency room visits, less hospitalizations, and fewer interventions with oral steroids.
 Additional benefits include reduced asthma symptoms, improved lung function, reduced dosage of other controller medication, and less missed school and work days.
 Patients on biologics have told us that they are more confident in going out and meeting people, are more mobile, and much less stressed about flare ups.

-Getting Started with Biologics
+Getting Started with Biologic Therapy

 Biologics are made from the cells of a living organism that is then modified to target specific molecules in humans.
 Unlike other medications for asthma, most biologics are administered in Dr. Beerelli’s office either as a subcutaneous injection or as an intravenous infusion.
-Injection visits are usually required every two to eight weeks depending on your regimen.
+Biologic injection visits are usually required every two to eight weeks depending on your regimen.
 With some biologics, Dr. Beerelli may want to observe you in the office for 30 minutes up to two hours after administration to minimize any unforeseen side effects.
 Dupilumab is the one biologic that can be self-administered at home.

 If your asthma does not improve after receiving 4 to 12 months of a biologic treatment, or you have been unable to reduce your daily steroid use, Dr. Beerelli will reassess your asthma and you may be offered another biologic treatment.
 If you have a successful trial, Dr. Beerelli will develop a personalized plan for you to continue long-term treatment.

-Approved Biologics for Asthma
+Approved Asthma Biologics

 A handful of biologic therapies have been FDA approved for asthma.